 At the end of the day, the food is what brought us back to Honey and Co.
 As much as we loved eating Pho and Bun Bo Hue for breakfast in Vietnam, we didn’t forget about the restaurant’s wonderful shakshuka, an egg dish with a flavorful spiced tomato sauce that’s popular among Israelis.

-Although it’s origins are in North Africa, shakshuka is the dish we crave when we eat Israeli food.
+Although it’s origins are in North Africa, shakshuka is the dish we crave most when we crave Israeli food.
 We ordered a shakshuka for our recent London breakfast, but it’s the other dishes that surprised us and left us wanting to plan a third London breakfast at Honey and Co the next time we’re in London.

-London Breakfast at Honey and Co Video
+London Breakfast At Honey And Co Video